openebs/openebs/contribute/CONTRIBUTING-TO-CI-AND-E2E.md

 ## CONTRIBUTING TO E2E and OPENEBS CI

 Contributions are welcome!!
-Before starting, reading of the project documentation at [https://docs.openebs.io/](https://docs.openebs.io/) is highly recommended.
+Before starting, read the project documentation at [https://docs.openebs.io/](https://docs.openebs.io/) is highly recommended.
 Please raise a Github issue for any questions you may have on the project in general or e2e or CI in particular.
 You can post questions on the OpenEBS [slack channel](http://slack.openebs.io/) too.

 You could contribute to any of the following areas: